SSoelvsten/adiar/FUTURE_WORK.md

 OBDDs simultaneously in one go and gain a major performance gain over constructing the above formula with `coom::apply` and `coom:negate`.

+Yet, there are multiple edge-cases, in which one can do much, much better than the above.

+- If _f_ is a sink, it is trivial

+- If _g_ and _h_ are sinks, it's also either _f_, _~f_, or a collapse to a sink.

+- The labels of _f_ are 'above' _g_ and _h_.
+At this point, one can change the pointers of _f_ to point to the root of _g_ and _h_, where the ids of _h_ are decreased to not conflict with _g_.

+  - If _g_ or _h_ also is separate from the other, then one can do it all without reduction by merely copying the nodes of _g_ and _h_.

+There may be many more interesting and common cases, that may run much faster.

 One can also encode many other interesting operators within the ITE operator, where it might be worth investigating the performance difference between the use of _ITE_ rather than the other implementation of the algorithm